L’Édifice - Maison Méricant

 - Box 2 & 3: Base set: Gothic churches / flamboyant palaces of Louis XVI / 'Modern buildings'.

-- Box 4: box 2 + additional panels.
+- Box 4: box 3 + additional panels.

 - Box 5: box 1 + box 4 + additional panels.

-Monuments Historiques a Tours Rondes
+1931: Special expansions set: Monuments Historiques a Tours Rondes

-Next to the special building boxes, also 2 sets of tower boxes were sold.
 With these sets even more beatifull models could be build:

-Definately one of my favorite L’Edifice accessoires.
+Definitely one of my favorite L'Edifice accessoires.
+I would love to have some...

 1931: Appartements & Meubles, Accessoires and Characters

-Around 1931 L’Edifice was also expanding with figuriens and decoration.
+Around 1931 L'Edifice was also expanding with self-cut figuriens and decoration.
 Most likely trying to reach a bigger audience.
-Around 1934 also flowers and gardening was added:

 If you have any colored scans of these characters / accessoires , please let us know.